Features

 Active threads are grouped by status: Running, Needs Input, Idle, Errored.
 Pause, resume, or stop any thread from one screen.

 Filter by workspace or project.
 Jump to a thread in one click.
-Auto-refresh every second.
 Summary metrics across the top show current load, today's spend, and the active agent count.

 Multi-Panel Dockview